open-ch/pyrene/FAQ.md

 ## How does Kitchensink work ?

+Firstly, Kichensink extracts all Pyrene comoponent out of the Pyrene bundle.

-`Kitchensink` analyses the `PropTypes` object of each Pyrene component.
-Base on that object, `Kitchensink` generates the documentation for each component, means the `props`, the `type` of these props, if those are `required` or not, etc.
+Secondly, `Kitchensink` analyses the `PropTypes` object of each Pyrene component.
+Based on that object, `Kitchensink` generates the documentation for each component, means the `props`, the `type` of these props, if those are `required` or not, etc.

 The instance of the component in the component's page is done through the `example` file of each component.